MikeHardIce/strigui/README.md

 Basic widgets like buttons, input boxes and labels can be created via

 ```
-(gui/label "welcome" "Welcome to Strigui" {:x 190 :y 100
+(gui/label! "welcome" "Welcome to Strigui" {:x 190 :y 100
                                              :color [:green]
                                              :font-size 20 :font-style [:bold]})
-(gui/button "click" "Click me" {:x 400 :y 200 :color [:white :black]})
+(gui/button! "click" "Click me" {:x 400 :y 200 :color [:white :black]})
-(gui/input "input" "" {:x 100 :y 150 :color [:white :red] :min-width 420})
+(gui/input! "input" "" {:x 100 :y 150 :color [:white :red] :min-width 420})
 ```
-The parameters are the name of the widget, the value and a map for the position and optional settings like color etc. ...
+The parameters are the name of the widget, the value and a map for the position and optional settings like color, selected?, focused?, can-tab?, can-move? etc. ...
 The name is used when widgets are modified.

 Events can be attached by using the chosen widget name.